ZiiiB/ccpp/README.md

 # ccpp
-solutions for exercise 1,4, and 5 in the c and cpp course.
+solutions for exercise 1,4, and 5 in the c and cpp course huji.